Novel Conservative Methods for Adaptive Force Softening in Collisionless and Multi-Species N-Body Simulations: Example Application in a Cosmological Simulation: The Importance for Substructure

 \subsection{Convergence of the Primary (Isolated) Halo}

 Returning to Fig.~\ref{fig:cosmo.profiles}, we note that the mass density profiles of the primary halo show remarkably good agreement at almost all radii outside $\gtrsim 0.5\,$kpc (approximately radii enclosing $\sim 2000$ particles, suggested as a more conservative convergence criterion by e.g.\ \citealt{power:2003.nfw.models.convergence}).
 The same is true for the larger set of models shown in \S~\ref{sec:extra.tests}.
 Clearly, the different substructures seen in Fig.~\ref{fig:cosmo.image} do not appreciably influence the average mass profiles on large scales.
 It is only on smaller scales, enclosing a few hundred particles, i.e.\ radii just a $\sim5-6$ times the mean inter-particle spacing (or smaller), that we start to see appreciable differences from force softening.
-Indeed, the only model which shows deviations outside these radii is the
+Indeed, the only model which shows deviations outside these radii is the fixed-$\varepsilon=2\,$kpc model, which (unsurprisingly) modifies the profile out to $\sim2\,$kpc.

 Note that differences in the {\em isolated} halo mass functions at low masses are qualitatively broadly similar to what we discussed at length above for subhalo MFs, but exhibit a weaker dependence on the softening, consistent with previous studies in e.g.\ \citet{springel:2008.aquarius,2008ApJ...688..709T,2013MNRAS.431.1866R,2016MNRAS.458.2870V,2017MNRAS.472..657J}.
 Hence our focus on substructure above.